 2. Student Appeal of Administrative Withdrawal from Classes (may include, but is not limited to: nonattendance, lack of course prerequisites, student behavior that interferes with the instructional process, etc.)

-Whenever the Enrollment Services Office receives a recommendation for an administrative withdrawal, the Enrollment Services Office will notify the student that he or she is being administratively withdrawn in writing through LCC provided email.
+Whenever the Registrar's Office receives a recommendation for an administrative withdrawal, the Registrar's Office will notify the student that he or she is being administratively withdrawn in writing through LCC provided email.